Public booking, appointment, reservation, consultation, schedule, and calendar links

 It can check public links that are visible from the website.
 It does not log into the provider, create bookings, or bypass private flows.

-What should I fix before buying a full report?
+What should I fix before buying a Fix Packet?

 If the free preview shows a dead booking or reservation path, fix that first.
-Buy the full report when you need every affected URL, screenshot context, and copy-ready retest steps.
+Buy the Fix Packet when you need every page to fix, what SiteLeak found, and copy-ready retest steps.

 Who should use this checker?